gabornemeth/Xamarin-Forms-Labs/index.md

 Call for action for all Xamarin Developers, embrace this project and share your controls and services with the community, add your own control to the toolkit.

+## NOTICE: This project is no longer officially maintained.
+**This is a private fork, which can be significantly differenct from the [original one](https://github.com/XLabs/Xamarin-Forms-Labs).
+It's focusing on the controls only.
+Right now recent NuGet packages can be grabbed from [MyGet](https://www.myget.org/F/gabornemeth/api/v3/index.json).**

 **Important for developers**
 The master branch is the current development branch and the next release for 2.0.
 The v.1.2 is the stable branch.